-These symptoms should not occur only during the course of a disorder with similar symptoms (such as schizophrenia or autism spectrum disorder).
+These symptoms should not occur only during a disorder with similar symptoms (such as schizophrenia or autism spectrum disorder).

 International Classification of Diseases, Tenth Revision (ICD-10)

-The World Health Organization International Classification of Diseases, Tenth Revision (ICD-10) uses the name schizotypal disorder (F21).
+The World Health Organization International Classification of Diseases, Tenth Revision (ICD-10) uses schizotypal disorder (F21).

 The definition of the International Statistical Classification of Diseases and Related Health Problems is: